elda-mahaindra/consul-demo/README.md

 ## License

 This project is for educational purposes.
-Feel free to use it as a reference for implementing Consul in your own applications.
+Feel free to use it as a reference for implementing Consul service discovery in your own microservices applications.

 ---

-_Built with ❤️ to help developers understand distributed tracing with Consul_
+_Built with ❤️ to help developers understand service discovery and dynamic routing with Consul_